 Every now and then I look at the searches people were doing when they arrived on a page of my blog and I feel kind of bad when I realize that they could not have found what they were looking for.
 This post was inspired by the unknown visitor who landed here while searching for the pronunciation of the word cucchiaio.

 Posata is the generic name that refers to any one of the eating utensils.
-Posate (cutlery, flatware) is the plural.
+Posate (flatware or silverware) is the plural.
 The basics:

 - coltello (knife)